 Yes, you can!
 If you aren't going to eat the gravy within 3-4 days, you can store it in the freezer for 4-6 months.
 When you're ready to reheat it, allow it to thaw in the refrigerator for 12-24 hours (depending on how much leftover you have).
 Then reheat it on the stovetop or in the microwave, stirring often for even consistency.

 As listed in the ingredients, I often use Earth Balance dairy free margarine.
 The variety pictured does contain soy, however, Earth Balance also makes a dairy and soy free variety (with the red label).

 Gluten Free Turkey Gravy (Dairy Free)

 - ¼ cup dairy free margarine, cooking oil, or other fat

 - ¼ cup gluten free all purpose flour

-- 2 cups gluten free broth (beef, chicken, vegetable) plus extra to get to desired consistency
+- 2 cups gluten free turkey broth plus extra to get to desired consistency

-- In a medium saucepan, heat ¼ cup reserved fat , "safe" margarine or oil (or a combination of both).
-Sprinkle the flour over the fat.
-Whisk together and cook until the mixture is smooth and yellow in color, about 1-2 minutes.
+- Sprinkle the flour over the fat.
+Whisk together and cook until the mixture is smooth and yellow in color, about 1 minute.